Truck sleeper: Sleeper cabins

 Sleeping berths came into use as early as the 1920s, but they were often unsafe and uncomfortable.
-They nonetheless allowed owner-operators to spend months at a time on road, often driving in teams of two (one drove while the other slept).
+They nonetheless allowed owner-operators to spend months at a time on the road, often driving in teams of two (one drove while the other slept).
 With this successful formula, drivers began making requests to truck manufacturers for larger and larger sleeping cabins.
 Manufacturers began catering to owner operators who requested greater luxury.
 Sleepers were initially developed without comfort in mind at 18 to 24 in.
 They quickly grew to 36 to 48 in with long-haul drivers in mind.
 Their size came to be regulated in the US in the 1950s but length restrictions were removed in the 1980s.
 Custom truck sleepers vary in size in modern trucks from 36 in to the massive 230 in.
 Custom sleepers come equipped with many of the amenities of modern RVs.
 By 2000, approximately 70% of new trucks manufactured in the US included sleeper berths.